lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     download the |download_TIP4P2005.txt|
     and place it within *systemcreation/*.
-The template contains all the necessary information concerning the water molecule, such as atom positions, bonds, and angle.
+The template contains all the necessary information concerning the water molecule, such as atom positions, bonds, and angles.

 .. |download_TIP4P2005.txt| raw:: html